Document Gallery - Part 3

 1861 Canada East Census: Mary Hamel in Thornton Household

-1861 Canada East Census showing Mary Hamel (age 8) in the Thornton household alongside her brothers Owen and Michael
+1861 Canada East Census - Mary Hamel (age 8) with brothers Owen and Michael in Thornton household

 What This Proves:

-The 1861 Canada East Census shows Mary Hamel (age 8) living with Patrick Thornton, O. Hamel (Owen), M. Hamel (Michael), and William Thornton.
-This census is crucial for establishing that Owen, Mary, and Michael were siblings living in the same household.
-This sibling relationship is later validated by DNA evidence from Mary's descendants matching Owen's descendants.
+The 1861 census shows Mary Hamel (age 8) living with Patrick Thornton, O. Hamel (Owen), M. Hamel (Michael), and William Thornton.
+This sibling relationship is later validated by DNA evidence from Mary's descendants (through the Byron line) matching Owen's descendants.

 1901 Census: Mary Byron in Montreal

-Mary Byron (née Hamall) age 48, living with husband William Byron
+Detail showing Mary Byron (née Hamall), age 48, wife of William Byron (brass finisher)

 What This Proves: